Life at UVic

 If your children are with you in Canada, the Family Centre at UVic is an essential resource and a welcoming space on campus.
 Located in the Family Student Housing Complex, the Family Centre offers a toy and book library, a clothing exchange and programs including playgroups, parent discussion groups and social events.

 Your UVic ONECard is your bus pass and gives you unlimited access on all Victoria routes.
 Swipe your card every time you get on a bus.

-Tip: Cyclists are required by law to wear a helmet at all times and to use both a front headlight and a rear light at night.
+TIP: Cyclists are required by law to wear a helmet at all times and to use both a front headlight and a rear light at night.

 To drive a vehicle in British Columbia (BC), you must have a valid driver’s license and insurance.
 The Insurance Corporation of British Columbia (ICBC) provides information about licensing, driving rules, road safety and insurance.

-Tip: All vehicles at UVic must park at a meter or display a valid parking permit.
+TIP: All vehicles at UVic must park at a meter or display a valid parking permit.